Quarantine fashion: Buyers ditch PJs for elevated loungewear

 At the luxury online retailer Net-a-Porter, lingerie and loungewear had the largest sales increase worldwide of any category besides beauty products.
 Track pants were again a key driver, up more than 1,300% compared to last year, the company said.

-Edited, a retail data company, said tracksuits and matching sweatsuit sales were up 70% in April compared to February.
+Edited, a retail data company, said tracksuits and matching sweatsuit sell outs were up 70% in April compared to February.
 And sweatpants were up almost 80% in April, the company said.
+Sell outs are when a product is out of stock and unavailable for purchase for at least five consecutive days.

 “Retailers are really pushing it in communications on Instagram and on emails,” said Krista Corrigan, an analyst at Edited.
 “We are just seeing massive, massive spikes from brands in athleisure and loungewear right now.”